WSLockhart/WSLockhart.github.io/physics.md

 * [Astrobites](https://astrobites.org/) - a blog on recent news and academic papers in astronomy
 * [TASI video lectures](https://physicslearning.colorado.edu/tasi/)
 * [Physics Formulary](https://physics.illinois.edu/academics/graduates/physics-formulary.pdf) - a huge pdf of useful formulas, organized by subject
-* (TBA: a list of the best textbooks in each subject)

 ---